Voisin III

-The Voisin III was a French World War I two-seat pusher biplane multi-purpose aircraft developed by Voisin in 1914 as a more powerful version of the 1912 Voisin I. It is notable for being the aircraft used for the first successful shooting down of an enemy aircraft on October 5, 1914, and to have been used to equip the first dedicated bomber units, in September 1914.
+The Voisin III was a French World War I two-seat pusher biplane multi-purpose aircraft developed by Voisin in 1914 as a more powerful version of the 1912 Voisin L. It is notable for being the aircraft used for the first successful shooting down of an enemy aircraft on October 5, 1914, and to have been used to equip the first dedicated bomber units, in September 1914.

 Design

 The first Voisin III was initially powered by a single 130 hp Salmson M9 engine water-cooled 9 cylinder radial engine, while later examples used the similar 150 hp Salmson P9 or R9.
 It had a range of 200 km, a top speed of 105–113 km/h and a ceiling of 3350–6000 m depending on engine and manufacturer.
 The pilot was ahead of the passenger, who could fire weapons, release bombs or take photos, depending on the mission.
 It incorporated a light steel frame structure which made it more durable when operating out of makeshift wartime military aviation airfields.

 Many aircraft were armed with a Hotchkiss M1914 machine gun mounted on the fuselage operated by a standing observer.
 Some variants could carry up to 150 kg of bombs.